anza-xyz/solana-pay/SPEC1.1.md

 If the field is provided, the wallet must include a `MemoProgram` instruction as the second to last instruction of the transaction, immediately before the SOL or SPL Token transfer instruction, to avoid ambiguity with other instructions in the transaction.

-### Success Redirect
+### Redirect

-A single `success-redirect` field is allowed as an optional query parameter.
-The value must be a conditionally [URL-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) absolute HTTPS or solana URL.
+A single `redirect` field is allowed as an optional query parameter.
+The value must be a [URL-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) absolute HTTPS or `solana:` URL.

 The wallet must [URL-decode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/decodeURIComponent) the value.
 If it is a HTTPS URL then the wallet should display the decoded value to the user.

-If the transaction is completed successfully and it is a HTTPS URL then the wallet should redirect the user to the URL.
-If the transaction is completed successfully and it is a solana URL then the wallet should treat it as a new Solana Pay request.
-If the transaction is not completed successfully then the wallet should not use the URL.
+Redirect URLs should only be followed if the transaction is successful.
+A transaction should be considered successful if the user approves it and the broadcast transaction has a Confirmed or Finalized status.
+If the redirect is a HTTPS URL then the wallet should open the URL using any browser.
+This may be a browser included in the wallet.
+If it is a `solana:` URL then the wallet should treat it as a new Solana Pay request.

 ### Examples